 The challenge of exploring through cover and attracting exploration to frontier, or greenfield regions, is the focus of the Council of Australian Government (COAG) National Mineral Exploration Strategy and the national UNCOVER initiative.
 The minerals component of the Exploring for the Future program is an important step in implementing priorities for pre-competitive geoscience data collection and knowledge generation set out by industry in the first UNCOVER Roadmap.

-Our main aim is to characterize the geology of the northern part of the Australian tectonic plate from the surface down to its base through a multidisciplinary approach of data collection and synthesis, in order to unravel the fingerprints of ore-forming systems, which transect these scales.
+Exploring for the Future set out to characterize the geology of the northern part of the Australian tectonic plate from the surface down to over 250 km in regions using a multidisciplinary approach of precompetitive data and synthesis, in order to unravel the fingerprints of ore-forming systems, which transect these scales.